 - You are evicted for a serious violation of your lease;

 - You use illegal drugs or abuse alcohol;

 If you lose your voucher, you do not necessarily have to move out of the home.
 You can choose to stay in the home if you pay the full amount of the rent yourself (and you haven’t been evicted).

 You have the right to notice and a hearing before your voucher is terminated, but you must promptly request the hearing.
-For more information see the article Informal Hearings and Terminations of Housing Subsidies (Coming Soon).
+For more information see the article Appealing Your Denied Application for a Housing Subsidy.

 You can also be evicted from your home if the owner has good cause to evict you.
 For more information about eviction, start with the article Eviction: What is it and How Does it Start?